LarsNorlander/maconfig/README.md

 A tool born out of frustration, this little tool is being built for the purpose of modifying preset files for the Oxygen Pro 49.

-The tool is implemented as a CLI application built in Golang, that makes use of a file with a list of commands.
-These commands are meant to manipulate the preset file in a way that makes it easier to do tasks such as setting the CC for multiple faders in one go.
+The tool is implemented as a CLI application built in Golang, that makes use of a file with a list of actions.
+These actions are meant to manipulate the preset file in a way that makes it easier to do tasks such as setting the CC for multiple faders in one go.

-## Commands
+## Actions

 ### `hello-world`